datacommonsorg/website/docs/developer_guide.md

 **WARNING**: Make sure to go through each of the following steps.

-- Python 3.11
+- Python

-  Confirm the Python3 version is 3.11.x.
+  Confirm the Python3 version is 3.11 or above.
 Otherwise install/upgrade your Python and confirm the version:

   ```bash